 “I won’t reveal my identity.
 Not yet.
 But I have confidence you can verify enough of the information to decide for yourself what to trust.
 I have more information of my own, but it is not verifiable.
 It’s up to you to reveal them to the world.
 The password on it is ‘purple Laura six Silph left.’
 Capital L and S, six is spelled out.
 Try to memorize it rather than write it down.”

 Laura imagines six of herself dressed in purple standing on the roof of Silph’s megamart with their left hand raised.
-“Done.”
+“Consider it done.”

 The figure stands, and Laura holds up a hand.
 “Hold on.
 If we’re going to do this, I need a way to contact you.
 You breaking into my apartment as you please won’t work for me.”
 She’s pretty sure the intruder means her no harm, but even still, wondering if a masked figure is waiting for her every night she comes home would be hell on her peace of mind.